December 13, 2018

-Flutter is Google’s open-source SDK for creating superior-quality apps for Android and iOS using single codebase.
+Flutter is Google’s open-source SDK for creating superior-quality apps for Android and iOS using a single codebase.

 2.6 million apps in Google’s Play Store. [source]